Silobreaker/MaltegoDocumentation/index.md

 Returns the pastes that are the most related to your seed.
 The document contains URL to original paste on pastebin.com.

-### Cybersecurity Entity Transforms

-These transforms work just as the more general transforms above but are focused on cyber-security.

 #### Vulnerabilities
 > Any &rarr; CVE-identifiers returns `silobreaker.Vulnerability`